-- We strongly encourage anyone who is considering applying for ID fellowship training to apply, and not to withhold your application because of these concerns.
-We welcome your interest in infectious diseases and our program, and we look forward to “meeting” many of you on the interview trail this year, albeit virtually.
+We strongly encourage anyone who is considering applying for ID fellowship training to apply, we welcome your interest in infectious diseases and our program, and look forward to “meeting” many of you on the interview trail this year, albeit virtually.

 We participate in the National Resident Matching Program (NRMP).
 We only accept applications through the Electronic Residency Application Service (ERAS).